rooklift/gofish/README.md

 if node.get_value("PB") is None:
     node.set_value("PB", "Jimmy")

-# We can make moves, checking for legality as we go...
+# We can make moves, getting the new node as we go...

-try:
 node = node.make_move(4, 4, BLACK)  # Intelligently determines colour
                                     # if colour argument missing

+# An exception is raised for illegal moves (e.g. because the point is not empty)

+try:
+    node = node.make_move(4, 4)
 except gofish.IllegalMove:
     print("Move was illegal")